 7. Asking Too Much Out of Unprepared Agents

 This one’s fairly obvious but worth mentioning.
-It’s no secret than if an agent is poorly trained, they’re going to waste company time trying to figure things out.
+It’s no secret that if an agent is poorly trained, they’re going to waste company time trying to figure things out.
 As much as you might be inclined to send a poorly trained agent out onto the floor, this is a weak strategy for success and productivity.
 If necessary, spend extra time training agents, the outcome could be the difference between a productive day or a day wasted.
 Plus, these wasted days could go on for a while before you start to see the consequences.
-That being said, retraining and reviewing skills periodically is a good way to ensure that efficiency is at its highest.
+That being said, retraining and reviewing skills periodically is a good way to ensure that operational efficiency in your contact center is at its highest.

 8. Not Setting Team Goals

 Do your agents have clearly defined goals and objectives?
 If not, they may be wasting time figuring out what the heck their job is even responsible for.
 Call centers big and small should have benchmarks in place in order that keep everyone working towards one predetermined vision and plan.
 In large call centers, this could be done in teams, so that each team has a set responsibility in mind.
 Also, distributing awards when certain goals are achieved can help boost productivity levels as well.

 9. Updating Customer Information